Illyism/KitchenLed/README.md

 ## Hardware

+### Libraries

+All necessary libraries can be found in /libraries.
+You should import these libraries.

+Please note that both DallasTemperature and OneWire required a fix in order to compile so you must use the libraries from the project and not the vanilla ones from elsewhere.

 ### LEDs

 We are using a [WS2812 LED RGB Strip](https://www.sparkfun.com/products/12025) as our LED array.
 It's 1 meter long and has 60 leds.
 The [WS2812](http://i.il.ly/kitchenled/WS2812.pdf) is really simple to use, it has no clock pin like the WS2801 so it means it's more time-dependant but simpler.